Settlement agreement negotiations – a guide for employees

 The rule of thumb that we tend to use, although this is not a universal rule, is that once you’ve undertaken 2-3 rounds of negotiations with your employer you start to see where the ‘red lines’ are for your employer.
 Once you’ve reached their best and final offer it can be counter-productive, or at the least inefficient, to try and negotiate any further.

-6. Understand the terms of the settlement agreement
+Take time to understand the terms of the settlement agreement

 Again, and as detailed above, it’s key that you understand what the terms of your settlement agreement are – you don’t want to sign a contract that you don’t understand and then be bitten by this at a later date.
 Take the time to review, and understand, your draft settlement agreement properly.

-7. Do your research on settlement agreements
+Do your research on negotiating settlement agreements

-It’s your employment solicitor’s job to advise you on what potential Employment Tribunal claims you have, the settlement agreement negotiation process, and what strategy to employ when negotiating a settlement agreement.
 However, it certainly doesn’t harm for you to have a good knowledge of the area of law that is relevant to your matter, so you can fully understand what arguments your lawyer is trying to make.
 You don’t have to be an expert, but a basic understanding of the area of law in question can go a long way.

-8. Talk to current and former colleagues
+Talk to current and former colleagues

 Talk to your friends and colleagues at work (and, if you can, former colleagues) to see how your employer dealt with employment law disputes (and settlement agreements) previously – if your (former) colleagues are willing to talk to you then they can be a valuable source of information on how your employer has dealt with settlement agreements previously.
+This can help you in the settlement agreement negotation.

-9. Take legal advice from specialist employment solicitors
+Take legal advice from specialist employment solicitors

-10. Be realistic
+Be realistic

 If you would like to receive some legal advice on your employment dispute or settlement agreement then please call our expert settlement agreement solicitors on 020 3397 3603 or email us